oklas/JSON-RPC2-AnyEvent-Client/README.md

         Type of RPC call, default listed.

+    - simplify\_errors => 1

+        This option change callback api from two error to one by unify transport error with text error message from remote server.
+        This option allow to simplify result callback writing but make less compatible with rpc protocol.
+It also make result callback impossible to recognize type of error is it transport or remote.
+        This is usable for simple applications.
+See result callback handler for more info.

     - any\_method\_name => 'remap\_method\_name'

         If remote server have method with same name as in this module,